10 Reasons We Shouldn’t Yell

 The question of whether we have crossed the line is irrelevant.
 The question we need to ask as coaches is, “Is there a better way?”

 I started to really reflect and study.
 Was yelling the best way to motivate, show I cared, and hold them to high standards?
-I found logical and scientific reasons for why I shouldn’t yell, and when I started to train alternative responses, I experienced some other reasons, too.
+I found logical and scientific reasons for why I shouldn’t yell, and when I started to train alternative responses, I experienced some other reasons.
+Here are ten reasons we shouldn’t yell.

 10 Reasons We Shouldn’t Yell